Levator ani muscle

 The pubococcygeus muscle runs posteriorly from the body of the pubis and anterior part of the tendinous arch (part of the obturator fascia) to fuse in the midline at the perineal body and musculature of the prostate/vagina 7.

 The iliococcygeus muscle runs from the posterior part of the tendinous arch to join itself in the midline, forming the anococcygeal raphe which extends from the anal verge to the tip of the coccyx.
 Anteriorly and medially, it also fuses with the pubococcygeus 7.

 Puborectalis takes attachment from the pelvic surfaces of both ischiopubic rami, anterolaterally.
 It passes posterior to the rectum to form a muscular sling.

-The coccygeus muscle (also known as ischiococcygeus) is not formally a part of the levator ani muscle 3.
+The coccygeus muscle (also known as ischiococcygeus) although a muscle of the pelvic floor, is not formally considered part of the levator ani muscle 3.
 It is a triangular muscle with its base attaching to the lateral aspect of the inferior sacrum and coccyx and apex attached to the ischial spine.
 It flexes the coccyx anteriorly and partially fuses with the sacrospinous ligament.

 - 1. Moore KL, Dalley AF, Agur AMR.
 Clinically oriented anatomy.
 Lippincott Williams and Wilkins.
 ISBN:0781775256.
 Read it at Google Books - Find it at Amazon